-Iran to form interim council to oversee transition after Khamenei’s killing
+Iran forms interim council to oversee transition after Khamenei’s killing

 - list 4 of 4More blasts rock Dubai, Doha and Manama as Iran targets US assets in Gulf

-“This council will be established as soon as possible.
-We are working to form it as early as today,” he said in an interview broadcast by state TV.
+The commander-in-chief of the IRGC was also killed in the US-Israeli attack on Saturday – the second such killing in less than a year – and the next leader of the elite military and economic force is yet to be announced.

+IRGC-linked Telegram channels are citing deputy chief Ahmad Vahidi, who was appointed to the position by Khamenei two months ago, as a likely candidate.

-Larijani accused the US and Israel of trying to plunder and break apart Iran and warned “secessionist groups” within Iran of a harsh response if they attempt action, state media said.
+Earlier on Sunday, Larijani accused the US and Israel of trying to plunder and break apart Iran and warned “secessionist groups” within Iran of a harsh response if they attempt action, state media said.

 “The brave soldiers and the great nation of Iran will teach an unforgettable lesson to the international oppressors,” he said.